-Net position in government-wide and proprietary fund financial statements is classified as net investment in capital assets; restricted, and unrestricted.
-Restricted net position represents constraints on resources that are externally either imposed by creditors, grantors, contributors, or laws or regulations of other governments or imposed by law through state statute.
+Net position in government-wide and proprietary fund financial statements are classified as net investment in capital assets, restricted, and unrestricted.
+Restricted net position represents constraints on resources that are externally imposed either by creditors, grantors, contributors, or laws or regulations of other governments or imposed by law through state statute.